It’s my apple pie…Looks so good makes a grown man cry…easy apple pie!

 Fill with the seasoned apples, mounded slightly.

 Cover with a lattice work of crust.

 Gently pour the sugar and butter liquid over the crust and through the lattice holes.
 Pour it slowly so that it does not run off.

 Reduce the temperature to 350 degrees.
-Continue baking for 35 minutes or until apples are soft.
+Continue baking for 35 minutes or until the apples are soft.

-Let sit for about an hour…this is the hard part.
+Let it sit for about an hour; this is the hard part.

 Cut up and enjoy your sweet apple pie!